Aman-byte-hacker/Ed/README.md

-This is a tool for file Encypting and Decrypting
+This is a tool for Encrypting and decrypting the files.

 first clone it from this link: git clone https://github.com/Aman-byte-hacker/Ed